halorium/flaw/README.md

-## Flaw is a Go(lang) custom error package
+## flaw is a Go(lang) custom error package

 ### Features
 This was created because sometimes you need a little more information than what the builtin error interface can provide.

-Flaw allows you to "Wrap" your errors as they bubble up adding a message trace as well as a stack trace to your errors.
+A flaw.Error allows you to "Wrap" your errors as they bubble up adding a message trace as well as a stack trace to your errors.

-The Flaw interface implements the following interfaces:
+The flaw.Error interface implements the following interfaces:
 * builtin error interface
 * fmt.Stringer interface
 * json.Marshaler interface